School speakers available

-Teachers and students using the Animals & Us education resources, or those simply interested in learning more about animal issues, are invited to take advantage of SAFE's Animals & Us education programme and services.
-These include free resource books and school speakers.
+Teachers and students using the Animals & Us education resources, or those simply interested in learning more about animal issues, are invited to take advantage of SAFE's school speakers.

 Speakers can address whatever size group seems appropriate: a class, a Year, or simply a group of pupils who are interested in the topic.

 NOTE: SAFE speakers are only available in certain areas.